 Figure 7.
 PCA biplot for all sub-regions in DJF with PC1 and PC2 along the x- and y-axis, respectively.
 Every season is represented by a grey dot, red and orange dots show extreme and anomalous seasons, respectively.
 Blue lines represent the coefficients of the precursor variables.
-Red and orange circles represent d_M =3 and d_M =2, the thresholds used for extreme and anomalous seasons, respectively.
+Red and orange circles represent $d_M$ =3 and $d_M$ =2, the thresholds used for extreme and anomalous seasons, respectively.
 Selected case study seasons are labeled.

 Figure 8.
 As Fig. 7 but for JJA.
-No biplots are shown for the sub-regions KBI and NOI, because they fall below the minimum size threshold of 10^5 km2 in summer.
+No biplots are shown for the sub-regions KBI and NOI, because they fall below the minimum size threshold of $10^5$ km in summer.
 The extreme summer 2016 is labeled in (b, e) due to its role in the preconditioning of the extreme winter 2016/17 (see subsection 5.2).

-After identifying Arctic extreme and anomalous seasons as well as the surface parameters determining their variability in the different sub-regions, we are now interested in the substructure of such seasons with respect to T{2m} , P and E_S .
+After identifying Arctic extreme and anomalous seasons as well as the surface parameters determining their variability in the different sub-regions, we are now interested in the substructure of such seasons with respect to $T{2m}$ , P and $E_S$ .
 Therefore, we briefly reconsider Figs. 5 and 6 and focus on the extreme and anomalous seasons, shown by red and orange dots, respectively, in comparison to all seasons in the study period.
-By design, extreme seasons with $d_M \ge 3$ have very large anomalies for at least one parameter (see ranks for seasonal-mean anomalies in Table 2), for example the strong positive $\overline{P^}$ in the extreme winter in KBM (Fig. 5h) or the negative $\overline{E_S}^$ in both extreme winters in KBI (Fig. 5j).
-In summer, all extreme seasons are characterized by a strong $\overline{T{2m}}^$ outlier (Fig. 6a, c, d), which coincides with an equally strong $\overline{E_S}^$ outlier outliers in ARI and KBM (Fig. 6i, k).
+By design, extreme seasons with $d_M \ge 3$ have very large anomalies for at least one parameter (see ranks for seasonal-mean anomalies in Table 2), for example the strong positive and nearly continuous $\overline{P^}$ in the extreme winter in KBM (Fig. 5h) or the negative $\overline{E_S}^$ in both extreme winters in KBI (Fig. 5j).
+In summer, all extreme seasons are characterized by a strong $\overline{T{2m}}^$ outlier (Fig. 6a, c, d), which coincides with an equally strong $\overline{E_S}^$ outlier in ARI (Fig. 6i).
 Similarly, most anomalous seasons also show outliers or anomalies near the edge of the point cloud for at least one parameter.
-However, some anomalous seasons don't do not show very strong anomalies in one particular parameter, which implies that for these seasons it is the combination of several parameters that makes them anomalous.
+However, some anomalous seasons don't show very strong anomalies in one particular parameter, which implies that for these seasons it is the combination of several parameters that makes them anomalous.
 In a given region, several extreme or anomalous seasons can have similar seasonal anomalies, for instance both extreme winters in KBI (Fig. 5b, f, j) and two anomalous and one extreme summers in ARI (Fig. 6a, e, i), indicating similar characteristics and most likely also underlying processes causing the anomalous nature of these seasons.
 However, in other regions with multiple anomalous seasons, they show a similar behavior in one but a contrasting behavior in another variable.
-For example, the anomalous and extreme winters in KBM both have a positive $\overline{T{2m}}^$ but different signs in their respective $\overline{E_S}^$ (Fig. 5d and 1).
+For example, the anomalous winters in KBM both have a positive $\overline{T{2m}}^$ but different signs in their respective $\overline{E_S}^$ (Fig. 5d and I).
 We thus expect different processes to be responsible for these seasons to be anomalous.